KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 In order to do these issues, I reckon a few full rewrites of the code generator would be required.
 Currently the generator lacks a lot of context.
 There are a few issues with the current implementation:

-1. The schema doesn't know of the full context of the schema it's generating, each property is mapped individually, so it doesn't know if the "surrounding" class is generic, or if it's a class or struct, etc.
+1. The schema doesn't know of the full context of the schema it's generating, each member is mapped individually, so it doesn't know if the "surrounding" class is generic, or if it's a class or struct, etc.
 2. Too much logic is in the code generator, and not in the schema.
 This makes it hard to add new features, and makes it hard to override the default behavior.